Despite his miraculous deeds, his own hometown rejected his ministry and took offense at the humble origins of Jesus – Mark 6:1-6.

-The passage does not say whether his family was present at the synagogue, but the crowd knew of his family and his origins.
-Presumably, his brothers and sisters were children whom Mary had by Joseph after the birth of Jesus.
+The passage does not say whether his family was present at the synagogue on that day, but the crowd knew his family.
+Presumably, his brothers and sisters were children whom Mary had by Joseph after his birth.

-Here, he is designated the “son of Mary” rather than “Joseph,” which may suggest the latter was dead by this time.
+Here, he is designated the “son of Mary” rather than the “son of Joseph,” which suggests the latter was dead by this time.
 Previously, his family had questioned what he was doing.
 It seems his siblings only accepted him as the Messiah after his death and resurrection – (Mark 3:21, 31, Acts 1:14, 1 Corinthians 9:5).

-Ironically, no one denied that mighty deeds were done by him or that Jesus had given wise teaching.
-Regardless, he was rejected and found offensive by his own people.
-It was not his teachings or miracles that offended, but the person who performed them.
+No one denied that he did mighty deeds.
+Regardless, he was rejected by his own people.
+It was not his teachings or miracles that offended them, but the person who performed them.
 Previously, he was rejected by the Pharisees and the Herodians.
 Here, he was rejected by his hometown and family.

 The paragraph ends with Jesus “going around the villages in a circuit teaching.”
-The proclamation of the Kingdom was his primary activity, not miracle-working or exorcisms, though he did those things when needed.
+The proclamation of the Kingdom was his primary activity, not miracle-working or exorcisms, though he did those things as and when needed.
 Too often, his miracles produced the wrong results – Unbelief, confusion, offense, rejection.

-This passage warns anyone who would follow Jesus of the possible rejection even by close associates and family that he or she may experience.
-To emulate Jesus is to offend the world – (Mark 1:14-3:6, 3:7-6:6).
+The passage warns anyone who would follow Jesus of his or her possible rejection even by close associates and family members.
+To emulate him is to offend the world.

-Later, Jesus warned his twelve disciples that times would come when “brother will deliver up brother unto death and children will rise up against parents to put them to death; you will be hated by all because of my name.”
-In the three synoptic gospels, it is not his signs and wonders that win hearts and minds or that define his messiahship.
+Later, Jesus would warn his disciples that times would come when “brother will deliver up brother unto death and children will rise up against parents to put them to death; you will be hated by all because of my name.”
+They would be betrayed by those closest to them – (Mark 1:14-3:6, 3:7-6:6).